Nuclear DNA: Replication

 Prior to cell division, the DNA material in the original cell must be duplicated so that after cell division, each new cell contains the full amount of DNA material.
 The process of DNA duplication is usually called replication.
 The replication is termed semiconservative since each new cell contains one strand of original DNA and one newly synthesized strand of DNA.
 The original polynucleotide strand of DNA serves as a template to guide the synthesis of the new complementary polynucleotide of DNA.
 The DNA single-strand template serves to guide the synthesis of a complementary strand of DNA.

 DNA replication begins at a specific site in the DNA molecule called the origin of replication.
 The enzyme helicase unwinds and separates a portion of the DNA molecule after which single-strand binding proteins react with and stabilize the separated, single-stranded sections of the DNA molecule.
 The enzyme complex DNA polymerase engages the separated portion of the molecule and initiates the process of replication.
 DNA polymerase can only connect new DNA nucleotides to a pre-existing chain of nucleotides.
 Therefore, replication begins as an enzyme called primase assembles an RNA primer at the origin of replication.
 The RNA primer consists of a short sequence of RNA nucleotides, complementary to a small, initial section of the DNA strand being prepared for replication.
-DNA polymerase is then able to add DNA nucleotides to the RNA primer and thus begin the process of constructing a new complementary strand of DNA.
+DNA polymerase then adds DNA nucleotides to the RNA primer and thus begins the process of constructing a new complementary strand of DNA.
 Later the RNA primer is enzymatically removed and replaced with the appropriate sequence of DNA nucleotides.
 Because the two complementary strands of the DNA molecule are oriented in opposite directions and the DNA polymerase can only accommodate replication in one direction, two different mechanisms for copying the strands of DNA are employed.
-One strand is replicated continuously towards unwinding, separating the portion of the original DNA molecule; while the other strand is replicated discontinuously in the opposite direction with the formation of a series of short DNA segments called Okazaki fragments.
+One strand is replicated continuously toward unwinding, separating the portion of the original DNA molecule; while the other strand is replicated discontinuously in the opposite direction with the formation of a series of short DNA segments called Okazaki fragments.
 Each Okazaki fragment requires a separate RNA primer.
 As the Okazaki fragments are synthesized, the RNA primers are replaced with DNA nucleotides and the fragments are bonded together in a continuous complementary strand.

 DNA damage and repair

 Damage of nuclear DNA is a persistent problem arising from a variety of disruptive endogenous and exogenous sources.
 Eukaryotes have evolved a diverse set of DNA repair processes that remove nuclear DNA damages.
-These repair processes include base excision repair, nucleotide excision repair, homologous recombinational repair, non-homologous end joining and microhomology-mediated end joining.
+These repair processes include base excision repair, nucleotide excision repair, homologous recombinational repair, non-homologous end joining, and microhomology-mediated end joining.
 Such repair processes are essential for maintaining nuclear DNA stability.
 Failure of repair activity to keep up with the occurrence of damages has various negative consequences.
 Nuclear DNA damages, as well as the mutations and epigenetic alterations that such damages cause, are considered to be a major cause of cancer.
-Nuclear DNA damages are also implicated in aging and neurodegenerative diseases.
+Nuclear DNA damages are also implicated in aging and neurodegeneration.